Digital Scripts

 The routing of traditional ACD and digital contacts follows a similar path.
 System scripts match the contact with the POC they used to contact your company.
 The system scripts then assign the default ACD skill defined in the POC to the contact and call the script defined in the POC.
 The custom script takes over handling of the contact.

-One of the Studio actionsClosed Performs a process within a Studio script, such as collecting customer data, playing a message or music, or routing a contact to an agent. that both traditional ACD and digital scripts use is Reqagent.
+One of the Studio actionsClosed Performs a process within a Studio script, such as collecting customer data or playing music. that both traditional ACD and digital scripts use is Reqagent.
 This action has a digital version that works with digital scripts.
 Both versions of Reqagent request an agent that matches the specified criteria to handle the interaction.
-The criteria include the ACD or digital ACD skill and the agent's proficiencyClosed An expertise level that you can assign to an individual agent in an ACD skill.
-Proficiency levels can range from 1 to 20, with 1 being the highest level of proficiency.CXone ACD routes interactions to the available agent with the highest proficiency level in the ACD skill by default. in that skill.
+The criteria include the ACD or digital ACD skill and the agent's proficiencyClosed The level of expertise an agent has in an ACD skill.
+Helps determine which agents to route interactions to for that skill. in that skill.

 What happens after an agent is requested differs between traditional ACD and digital routing: